sillsdev/TheCombine/docs/user_guide/docs/en/dataEntry.md

 ## New Entry with Duplicate Vernacular Form

 If you submit a new entry with identical vernacular form and gloss to an existing entry, that entry will be updated instead of a new entry created.
-For example.
-If you submit [Vernacular: dedo; Gloss: finger] in domain 2.1.3.1 (Arm) and again in domain 2.1.3.3 (Finger, Toe), the result will be a single entry for "dedo" with a single sense that has gloss "finger" and two domains.
+For example, if you submit [Vernacular: dedo; Gloss: finger] in domain 2.1.3.1 (Arm) and again in domain 2.1.3.3 (Finger, Toe), the result will be a single entry for "dedo" with a single sense that has gloss "finger" and two domains.